• Skip to primary navigation

 za'atar naan

-This naan bread recipe is super easy to make.
-Za'atar on top of fresh naan bread makes the most amazing flavor!
-You can make your Naan Bread with Za'atar spices as thick or thin as you want depending on if you want a crispy or chewy naan.
+This is the best sourdough discard naan bread recipe and it is super easy to make!
+Add a little bit of za'atar on top of fresh sourdough naan bread and you get the most amazing flavor!
+You can make your Sourdough Naan Bread as thick or thin as you want depending on if you want a crispy or chewy naan.

 5 from 3 votes